The Role of the Airway

 There are two areas where modern human airways get restricted, the nose and the throat.
 The mechanics, effects, and treatment for restoring airway flow through these two areas are very different.

-THE NASAL AIRWAY - travels through a bony tunnel, and it becomes obstructed when the tunnel is too narrow, usually due to insufficient expansion of the midface and upper jawbone.
+THE NASAL AIRWAY - is a bony tunnel that becomes obstructed when any part of it is too narrow, usually due to insufficient expansion of the midface and upper jawbone.
 The palate, in the center of the midface, forms the roof of the mouth and the floor of the nose.
-When the upper jawbone cannot fully expand, the base of the triangular nasal cavity can be too narrow to allow sufficient airway passage at rest.
-The body's response is then to create and maintain an oral airway passage, keeping the lips parted.
-Some people have nasal passages that are barely wide enough to allow sufficient airway flow, and they become obligate mouth breathers whenever a cold or allergy causes swelling of the mucous lining.
+When the palate is narrow, the nasal cavity is narrow.

-SMALL NOSTRILS - In some people, the limit to nasal airway flow is at its entry through the nostrils, and normal nasal airway flow during sleep can be restored with by using simple technologies like nasal cones or nasal strips to spread the nostrils.
+SMALL NOSTRILS - In some people, the limit to nasal airway flow is at its entry through the nostrils, and normal nasal airway flow during sleep can be restored with by using simple technologies like nasal cones or magnetic nasal strips to spread the nostrils.

 One researcher concluded, "When we examine cephalometric landmarks in individuals affected by mongolism and achondroplasia, we see that respiratory function has been protected by different kinds of facial adaptation in each group.
 The adaptive changes in mongoloids have been described earlier as very localized effects on parts of the skull that spare the respiratory passages but reduce the size of the olfactory and masticatory components.
 In achondroplastics nasal airway volume is protected in spite of the mid-face deficiency and the increased cranial base flexure by an adaptive counter-clockwise rotation of the palatal plane.
 The biologic problem of respiratory survival is solved by a shortened palate in one group and by downward or counter-clockwise palatal tipping in the other."